solomontessema/smart-inventory-agent-documentation/Final Project Step-3.md

     template="""
 You are a helpful assistant.
 You have access to the following tools:
 {tools}
-To answer inventory questions use products and inventory tables.
+To answer inventory questions use products and transactions tables.
 Join them if needed.
 The user's query is: {input}

 You must follow the ReAct format: